Practical Wargamer magazine

-It has been a joy getting a copy of this magazine and reading (and re-reading!) the issue again, as this is where it all started for me.
+It has been a joy getting a copy of this magazine and reading (and re-reading!) the issue again.

 The humble hex has much to offer.
 It saves measuring and worrying about the millimeter precision of placing units onto the table.
 It defines a units facing, making flanks and fire arcs easy to assess and it also helps clearly define specific parts of the battlefield itself - that hex is a woods, that hex is a town etc.

 These days there are thankfully alternatives to making your own hexed surface, with a number of commercial products such as hard tile and gridded mats available.
 The examples shown on this site use the hard plastic hex system produced by

 Kallistra, who also do a wide range of matching hex based accessories such as roads, rivers and hills etc. Each hex cell is 4" (10cm) across from flat edge to flat edge.

 The Kallistra battlefield base is made up from a number of 6 hex tiles, with just 8 of these tiles being enough to make a playing area of 8 hexes by 6 hexes, which would fit into a 2' x 3' space for.
 For the kitchen table perhaps, a 12 wide by 9 deep hexfield fits in a 4' x 3' space.
 In addition to the terrain sets, Kallistra sell blank hex templates, which are handy for doing bespoke items such as the marsh hex below, which is just made using filler and flocks.